 Solar Panel Assembly

-To make a solar panel, we string together 48, 60, or 72 of our solar cells and lay them carefully within an encapsulant.
-We put high-transparency glass on the front surface and a highly durable, polymer-based backsheet on the backside.
+To make a solar panel, we string together 48, 60, or 72 of our solar cells and lay them carefully within an encapsulant, which attaches high-transparency glass on the front surface and a highly durable, polymer-based backsheet on the backside.
 Then, we warm the whole stack (like a toasted solar sandwich) to create a protective cocoon around the solar cells.

-Next, for structural stability and long-term protection, we place rigid aluminium frames around the perimeter, bonded together with a waterproof adhesive.
-Finally, we add a junction box to the back of the solar panel: an export terminal for our solar electricity.
+Next, for structural stability and long-term protection, we place rigid aluminum frames around the perimeter, bonded together with a waterproof adhesive.
+Finally, we add a junction box to the back of the solar panel: a connector to facilitate the flow of electricity.
 Now, the solar panel is ready for quality testing, packaging, and delivery.